CivOres/CivOres/README.md

 As these ores would be done entirely through packets, it seems natural to also incorporate an anti-xray on ores, as this would probably not raise the complexity too much.

+## Installation
+### Download
+You may download the latest version of this plugin (which supports 1.16+), from [the latest release](../../releases/latest).

+You may also see all previous releases on [the releases page](../../releases/).
+If you require an older version, the release title should specify the version of the release.

+#### Download ProtocolLib
+Currently, the latest release requires ProtocolLib v4.6.0-SNAPSHOT, which can be downloaded from [ProtocolLib's Jenkins](https://ci.dmulloy2.net/job/ProtocolLib/).
+Though, older versions may require different versions, and this will be specified in their release description.

+### Configuration file
+TODO: add configuration file instructions.

 ## Technical Overview
 ### OreChunk